Sam Bankman-Fried accused of Chinese bribe

 - Published

-Sam Bankman-Fried, head of failed crypto firm FTX, has been accused of bribing at least one Chinese official.
+Sam Bankman-Fried, founder of failed crypto firm FTX, has been accused of bribing at least one Chinese official.

 In new charges unveiled in the US, officials accuse the entrepreneur of authorising a bribe of "at least $40m" (£32.5m) to try to gain access to trading accounts frozen by Chinese authorities.

-The allegations add to the fraud case that US authorities unveiled last year after the collapse of FTX.
+The allegations add to the fraud case filed last year after FTX's collapse.

-Mr Bankman-Fried pleaded not guilty.
+Mr Bankman-Fried pleaded not guilty to those claims earlier this year.

 He is currently under house arrest at his parents' home in California while awaiting trial.

-The updated indictment says Mr Bankman-Fried authorised the bribe after Chinese authorities froze accounts holding roughly $1bn (£811m) worth of cryptocurrency that belonged to his trading firm, Alameda.
+The updated indictment says Mr Bankman-Fried authorised the bribe after Chinese authorities froze accounts holding roughly $1bn (£811m) worth of cryptocurrency that belonged to his trading firm, Alameda Research.

 The accounts were released after the transfer, which went to a private cryptocurrency wallet, according to the filing.